 Mission: To protect and sustainably manage natural ecosystems around the world; to develop partnerships with local individuals, communities and organisations and to raise awareness in the UK and elsewhere, of the need for conservation.

 World Land Trust’s work

 World Land Trust started in 1989 and is now celebrating its 30th year, you can follow their history and key moments via the timeline on their website.
-Some of WLT’s more recent projects and success stories are highlighted below:
+Some of WLT’s more recent projects and most noteworthy stories are highlighted below:

 - Scorched Earth to Forest Haven – Autumn 2019